GSoC 2018 results

 The summary of the project can be found at https://summerofcode.withgoogle.com/projects/#5856533557018624

-The community was very warm and helped me even with my newcomer questions, that is always pleasant!
+The community was very warm and helped me even with my newcomer questions, which is always pleasant!

 The benchmarking suite